tanjiamin01/bird-go/README.md

 - Refine the model, and use statistical methods to build a better prediction equation
 - Use a simple neural net to train on this dataset

+### Tech Stack
+BirdGO is built on the flutterfire stack, and uses python to parse code from the eBirds API.

 ## Team
----
 Bryan Ong, Chua Yong Xuan, Tan Jia Min, Timothy Teh, Lim Xin Yi, Jared Tan

-Nanyang Technological University | SCSE
+Nanyang Technological University
+SCSE
+2021/2022
-2021/2022 | CZ2006 Software Engineering
+CZ2006 Software Engineering